ManageIQ/manageiq-pods/README.md

 * The httpd configuration type `auth-configuration`, default is `internal`

-	This parameter drive which configuration files httpd will load upon start-up.
+	This parameter drives which configuration files httpd will load upon start-up.
 Supported values are:

 	| Value    | External-Authentication Configuration |